-SOC 3270 Intersections of Sexuality and Gender (3 credits)
+SOC 3270 Intersectionality (3 credits)

-Exploration of the sexual norms associated with being male and female in Western and non-Western societies.
-Examines how particular forms of sexuality are privileged and the social and political implications of these hierarchies.
-Also examined is how the nature of race, sexuality, and gender creates hybrid identities, communities, and cultures that resist and reinforce ethnic and national boundaries.
+This course will explore the complexity of the interaction of race, class, gender, sexuality, citizenship and age on the life chances and positioning of people within social environments.
+As part of this exploration we will examine aspects of inequality and privilege and the social and political implications of hierarchies.
+We will also look at how the nature of race, sexuality and gender can create hybrid identities, and communities and cultures that resist and reinforce ethnic and national boundaries.